UK says on Brexit trade deal: We can get there but not at any cost

 “It is preferable” to get a deal, Sunak told LBC radio.
 “We absolutely should not be stretching for a deal at any cost, that is not the right thing to do.”

-European Commission head, Ursula von der Leyen, said on Thursday that the bloc was ready for the possibility of Britain leaving the EU without a new trade accord despite “genuine progress” in the tortuous Brexit talks.
+European Commission chief Ursula von der Leyen said on Thursday the EU was ready for the possibility of Britain leaving the bloc without a new trade accord despite “genuine progress” in the tortuous Brexit talks.

 An official involved in the negotiations said a deal was possible, but not likely before the weekend at the earliest.
 An EU diplomat said it was more likely to come next week.

+But it was not clear whether the EU’s chief negotiator, Michel Barnier, who needs to follow the COVID guidance after the positive case, would return to London this week.

+“We want to resume face-to-face negotiations but...it’s for the EU to decide when and if they come,” the spokesman told reporters.

-Reporting by Guy Faulconbridge and Paul Sandle; editing by Kate Holton and David Milliken
+Reporting by Guy Faulconbridge, Paul Sandle and Elizabeth Piper; editing by Kate Holton, David Milliken and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.